 To get flying, tap the blue X‑Plane icon to start the app.
 If requested, log in with your Apple ID or Google Play account, which will allow you to make in-app purchases.

-Note: To use the multiplayer options you must first have set up an account with Game Center or Google Play Game Services, and be logged in to it.
-To use any of the social media sharing functions, you must also be logged into your social media account.
+Note: To use any of the social media sharing functions, you must also be logged into your social media account.
 See the section App Integration for more information.

 The first time you start the app, you will be taken through the X‑Plane Basics tutorial which will show you the ins and outs of flying in the app.
 If you would prefer to skip the tutorial, tap the “Skip” button at the bottom of the screen until you are able to choose to quit the tutorial entirely.

 The image below shows the home screen that appears after completing the initial tutorial, or at start up every time you use the app thereafter.

 Figure 1: The first screen of X‑Plane Mobile

 Here is a brief overview of each option on the starting screen.

 Any time you see the question mark in the top left or right corner of the screen, you can tap it for a detailed explanation of your options in that screen.
 The gear icon in the bottom right corner accesses the settings.